athom031/athom031.github.io/_posts/2020-11-11-Time-Tracker.md

 Users can either hit the start/stop toggle to start a shift OR if the shake activation switch is on, shake their android as an alternative to the toggle.

 Clicking on a date in the calendar shows previously logged shifts.
-If the date picked is in the future or a date that does not have logged hours will show a default message.
+If the date picked is in the future or on a day that does not have logged hours, a default message will be shown.

 ### Data Storage